Swastika-IO/sio.core/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Note: This project is under heavy construction and is not intended for general production use yet.
+As such, we are not accepting bugs at the moment and documentation is quite lacking.

 ### Prerequisites

 What things you need to install the software and how to install them